-- 46. I now return to the matter of the intravenous fluids.
-It is not entirely clear from my reading of the notes how much volume Lucy received.
+- I now return to the matter of the intravenous fluids.
+It is not entirely clear from my 46. reading of the notes how much volume Lucy received.
 This in itself is indicative of substandard medical and nursing management.
 It is highly probable in my opinion that Lucy received far more fluid than she was actually written up for.
-Assuming that her weight was recorded accurately on admission, 9.14kg, and that her weight was recorded accurately at post mortem, 12kg, we have a difference in weight of 2.86kg.
-[I am surprised that the RBH medical notes have no record of her weight on admission to that hospital].
+Assuming that her weight was received far more fluid than she was actually written up 101.

+recorded accurately on admission, 9.14kg, and that her weight was recorded accurately at post that the RBH of 2 86kg.
+II am surprised that the RBH of 5...(4). medical notes have no record of her weight on admission to that hospital].
 One can expect some weight loss from insensible fluid loss following death.
 I am unaware of any information that suggested a body will gain in weight following death.
 If the two weights are accurate, the difference can only be explained by the presence of additional fluid, a total of 2860ml.
 I am rather sceptical of the medical note written the following day noting that Lucy received 30 ml of fluid per hour.
 I think that this was an attempt to rewrite history.
 There is nothing in the contemporaneous record to indicate a volume of 30 ml per hour.
 There is no logic to that particular rate of infusion anyway. - 47.
 Sick patients can develop a condition called inappropriate ADH secretion.
-ADH is anti-diuretic hormone.
-Some sick patients may retain fluid "inappropriately", causing dilution of electrolytes in the extra cellular space.
+ADH is Some sick patients may retain fluid "inappropriately", causing unti-diuretic hormone. dilution of electrolytes in the extra cellular space.
 There was a very significant change in Lucy's blood investigations between 7:30pm and 3:00am.
 Sodium had fallen to 127, potassium was very low at 2.8.
 Urea had returned to a normal value of 4.9 within 7 hours!
 I do not think that one can explain these findings on the basis of some conjectural inappropriate ADH secretion.
 It is far more probable that this was caused by the infusion of a too large volume of fluid, most of which was far too dilute.
 I would never advise the use of 0.18% NaCl in a condition like this and have not done so during my 21 years in consultant practice. - 48.
 If intravenous fluids in the form of sodium and water is corrected too rapidly in the extra cellular space (the plasma), water will pour into the cells, causing swelling of these cells.
 If the cell swelling occurs in the brain, this leads to cerebral oedema.
-The brain is contained in the confined space of the skull and there is no room for the swollen brain to expand Cerebral oedema leads to raised intracranial pressure.
+The brain is contained in the confined space of the skull and there is no room for the swollen brain to expand.
+Cerebral oedema leads to raised intracranial pressure.
 This leads to a failure of cerebral blood flow.
 This can lead to a rapid fall in conscious level and consequent respiratory arrest and death.
 This is what occurred to Lucy at about 3:00am on 13.4.2000 (page 249, APLS).